practice

 we advice you to approach yoga with an open and serene mind, but also with a sweet dose of determination.

-yoga could be an opportunity to grow roots: to establish ourselves robustly in our own strength and to get in touch with people/projects/realities that create the landscape surrounding us.
+yoga could be an opportunity to grow roots: to establish ourselves robustly in our own strength and softness and to get in touch with people/projects/realities that create the landscape surrounding us.

 it is important to find one’s own dimension -in yoga, in physical practice, in life - while respecting others’ opinions and ideas. to find common grounds and not division. also in teaching. through yoga we get to know ourselves better and consequently our relationships improve. as we open up to our changing/transformative nature and as we realize the state of flux in which all things are, we become more loving and we’ll notice that differences won’t bother us that much.